mypan/linkedin_learning_courses_downloader/README.md

 2. You have two methods to add courses:
 a.
 New way: Just add them via LinkedIn (app or browser) to your bookmarks.
 The tool will parse your LinkedIn bookmarks (https://www.linkedin.com/learning/me/saved) at runtime.

-2. Old way: Fill the `COURSES` array with the slug of the the courses you want to download and save the config file, for example:
+b.
+Old way: Fill the `COURSES` array with the slug of the the courses you want to download and save the config file, for example:
 `https://www.linkedin.com/learning/it-security-foundations-core-concepts/ -> it-security-foundations-core-concepts`

 The app will add parsed bookmark-courses to the config file after checking for duplicates before.